 The decision to get a reverse mortgage is an important one.
 The Department of Housing and Urban Development (HUD) and the Federal Housing Administration (FHA) want to ensure you are able to make an informed decision and that you are able to choose a course of action that will meet your needs.
-For this reason, housing counseling for HUD's Home Equity Conversion

-Mortgage (HECM) is required.
+For this reason, housing counseling for HUD's Home Equity Conversion Mortgage (HECM) is required.
+This counseling must be provided by a HUD certified housing counselor on HUD's HECM Roster.

 The purpose of this overview is to provide introductory information on counseling and the HECM program, to help you prepare for your counseling session.
-After your counseling session, you will have a better understanding of the features of a reverse mortgage; the impact a reverse mortgage will have on your particular circumstances; and whether services or programs other than a reverse mortgage might better meet your needs.
+After your counseling session, you will have a better understanding of the features of a HECM; the impact a HECM will have on your particular circumstances; and whether services or programs other than a HECM or other reverse mortgage might better meet your needs.

-What You Can Expect from Your Reverse Mortgage Counselor
+What You Can Expect from Your HECM Counselor

-Understanding what to expect from reverse mortgage counselors is an important first step in setting your expectations for your counseling session.
+Understanding what to expect from HECM counselors is an important first step in setting your expectations for your counseling session.
 Remember, only you can decide if a reverse mortgage is right for your situation.
 The counselor provides information to assist you in making that decision.

-• The counselor is responsible for helping you understand reverse mortgages and the appropriateness of a reverse mortgage to meet your particular need as well as alternatives to a reverse mortgage.

-• Reverse mortgage counselors will discuss your financial and other needs for remaining in your home, the features of a reverse mortgage and how it works, your responsibilities with a reverse mortgage, the impact of a reverse mortgage on you and your heirs, and the availability of other assistance you may need.

-• The job of the counselor is not to "steer" or direct you towards a specific solution, a specific product, or a specific lender.
+- 1. The counselor is responsible for helping you understand HECMs, its appropriateness to meet your particular needs, and alternatives to a HECM or other reverse mortgage product. - 2.
+HECM counselors will discuss your financial and other needs for remaining in your home, the features of a HECM and how it works, your responsibilities with a HECM, the impact of a HECM on you and your heirs, and the availability of other assistance you may need. - 3.
+The job of the counselor is not to "steer" or direct you towards a specific solution, a specific product, or a specific lender.
+In addition, HECM counselors are not financial advisors and may not be able to provide you with specific financial advice.
+Consider talking with a financial or tax professional if you need additional information.

-• Counselors will help you understand your options and their impacts.

-Reverse mortgage counselors are required to follow specific practices, which are designed to ensure you receive quality counseling services and are protected against fraud and abuse.
+HECM counselors are required to follow specific practices, which are designed to ensure you receive quality counseling services and are protected against fraud and abuse.
 HUD requires that HECM counselors do the following:

-- Send you required materials(i.e., this packet) prior to you counseling session, - Follow established protocols when conducting the counseling session, and - Follow-up with you after the session has concluded.
+- 1. Send you required materials (i.e., this packet) prior to your counseling session, - 2.
+Follow established protocols when conducting the counseling session, and - 3.
+Follow up with you after the session has concluded.

-What You Can Expect from the Reverse Mortgage Counseling Process
+What You Can Expect from the HECM Counseling Process

-Step 1 - Schedule an appointment.
+Step 1.
+Schedule an appointment.
 The counseling process begins when you schedule your appointment for a counseling session.
 You must schedule an appointment directly with the counseling agency.
 Your lender cannot initiate or participate in the counseling session.
-This session is conducted in person or over the telephone; however, HUD advises that, if possible, you meet with your counselor face-to-face to gain greater benefit from your session.
+This session is conducted in person, by live video, or over the telephone; however, HUD advises that, if possible, you meet with your counselor face-to-face to gain greater benefit from your session.

-Step 2 - Counselor will contact you and send information.
+Step 2.
+The counselor will contact you and send information.
 Once you have set up an appointment, the agency sends you a packet of information so that you can prepare for your session.
+It is very important that you read through this packet before meeting with your counselor.

-Before you begin, you should also know that some agencies charge a fee for counseling; if you cannot afford to pay this fee you should discuss your inability to pay with the agency at the outset of your session to understand your options.
+Also, before you begin, you should also know that some agencies charge a fee for counseling; if you cannot afford to pay this fee, you should discuss your inability to pay with the agency at the outset of your session to understand your options.